MicrosoftDocs/dynamics365smb-docs/business-central/reports-bi-reporting.md

 ## Reports in [!INCLUDE[prod_short](includes/prod_short.md)]

 A report in [!INCLUDE[prod_short](includes/prod_short.md)] gathers information based on a specified set of criteria.
-It organizes and presents the information in an easy-to-read format you can print or save as a file.
+It organizes and presents the information in an easy-to-read format you can use in Excel, print or save as a file.

 <!-- TODO: need more text here -->